-Charity only funds at the year end are \$824,559 (2022 - \$837,793).
-This represents the balances listed above excluding the subsidiary balance of \$2,004 (2022 - \$2,004).
+Charity-only funds at the year end are \$921,475 (2023 - \$824,559).
+This represents the balances llisted above excluding the reserves balance of the trading subsidiary company, Inclusion Trading Ltd.

 Gains/(losses) in the year are as a result of the foreign currency translation of transactions.